-Ubuntu is a free and open source Linux distribution, that gets released every six months.
-There is also a long-term support (LTS) version available.
-The latest Ubuntu release is Ubuntu 19.04 ("Disco Dingo").
-The distribution is largely based on Debian Linux.
-Ubuntu Linux distribution was first released on October 20, 2004.
-It is built on Debian's architecture.
-The package of Ubuntu are based on unstable version of Debian.
+Ubuntu is a free and open source Linux distribution, with six months release cycle.
+If you want something that has long-term support, then do try their LTS releases.
+The latest Ubuntu release is Ubuntu 22.10 (“Kinetic Kudu”).
+Ubuntu is largely based on Debian.
+Ubuntu was first released on October 20, 2004.
+It is built on Debian’s architecture.
+And, Ubuntu packages are based on unstable distribution of Debian.

 Meaning of Ubuntu?

 An Ubuntu distribution is a collection of software applications from various sources that are packaged together.
-Therefore, make it easy for users to access GNU/Linux.
-Back in time, using a GNU/Linux and then installing various softwares was a time consuming task.
-As a result, it wasn't easy for ordinary users to access GNU/Linux.
-So, majority kept themselves away from the distribution.
-The biggest challenge was to make the GNU/Linux distributions accessible to the masses.
+Earlier, it GNU/Linux based Operating systems weren’t as user-friendly as they are now.
+Even one had to make quite an effort to install packages.
+So, for most part of history not so tech-savvy users stayed away.
+The biggest challenge was to make the GNU/Linux distributions accessible to a larger group.
 Eventually, various organizations/communities started distributing GNU/Linux with software packages.
-The basic configuration was done to assist those who were not so technologically proficient.
+The basic configuration was done to assist those who couldn’t install packages themselves.

 RedHat, Debian, Ubuntu, Gentoo, SUSE are few of the popular Linux distributions.
 Most of the Linux distributions are supplied with similar packages.
-They only differ when it comes to support, the steps involved in installing and upgrading the software.
-Like, Debian and other related distribution support .deb extension while, RedHat Linux supports .rpm extension.
+They only differ when it comes to support and package management system is different as well.
+Like, Debian and other related distributions support .deb extension packages while, RedHat supports .rpm.

 Symbiotic relationship between Debian and Ubuntu

 There is a symbiotic relationship that exists between Debian and Ubuntu.
-That is because, Ubuntu tries to incorporate the best of Debian and then modifies it to provide best-in-class experience to its users.
+That is because, Ubuntu tries to incorporate the best of Debian and then modifies it to make the distribution accessible to a regular user.

 Flavors of Ubuntu

-There are seven existing flavors of Ubuntu - Kubuntu, Xubuntu, Ubuntu Studio, Lubuntu, Ubuntu Kylin, Ubuntu Mate and Ubuntu Budgie.
+There are eight existing flavors of Ubuntu – Kubuntu, Xubuntu, Ubuntu Unity, Ubuntu Studio, Lubuntu, Ubuntu Kylin, Ubuntu Mate and Ubuntu Budgie.
 Each of these flavors differ in their desktop environments.
-Apart from that, the basic underlying Linux distribution is the same.
-For instance, Lubuntu comes with LXDE desktop environment installed, whereas Xubuntu has XFCE dekstop environment.
-So, for people who are still using Hardware that don't support modern operating systems.
-Reasons could be less RAM available, slow processing speed etc. For them, Lubuntu is the best choice available.
+But, the basic underlying Linux distribution is the same.
+For instance, Lubuntu comes with LXQt desktop environment installed, whereas Xubuntu has XFCE dekstop environment.
+So, for people who are still using Hardware that don’t support modern operating systems.
+For them, Lubuntu is the best choice available.
 It is specifically tailored to consume less resources.
-So, each of the above Ubuntu flavors have distinct identity.
+Similarly, each of the above mentioned Ubuntu flavors have got a unique identity.

 Variants of Ubuntu

-The Desktop edition is aimed at ordinary users who would use Ubuntu distribution on a PC or Laptop.
+The Desktop edition is aimed at regular users who would use Ubuntu OS on a PC or Laptop.
 On the other hand, Server edition is for those who deploy Ubuntu for server management and other related activities.
-Lastly, Ubuntu Core is being deployed on Internet of Things (IOTs).
-Supported platforms for Ubuntu Core are Raspberry Pi, Intel NUC, Intel IEI Tank, Qualcomm Dragonboard 410C, Samsung Artic etc.
+Lastly, Ubuntu IOT is for Internet of Things (IOTs).
+Supported platforms for Ubuntu Core are Raspberry Pi, Intel NUC, Intel IEI Tank, Qualcomm Dragonboard 410C etc.